barbazul/1kfa/mod_deckahedron_world.md

    * Note, even without studying the Use A Magic Item move, it's still possible to use magic items.

-## Carrying Items Reduces Speed
+## Fitting the Fiction to Encumberance

 There are blanks on some item cards, and some items are designed starting from entirely blank cards.
 You get to give your items descriptive names and define what they are.
-But you do not get to change the rule that each item you carry reduces your speed.
+But you do not get to change the rule that each item you carry takes a slot.

-It is common for a player to ask why the magic amulet or ring they've created, a trinket that is normally a couple grams, reduces their speed.
+It is common for a player to ask why the magic amulet or ring they've created, a trinket that is normally a couple grams, might encumber them.
 The GM didn't give the item its descriptive name, so an explanation isn't the GM's responsibility.
 The GM may even return the question, "Yes, why does it weigh you down?
 What about magic in this world, or what about your character makes